softmaxer/envy/README.md

 </p>

 # Envy
-A simple CLI tool to manage environment variables for your project.
+A simple CLI tool to manage environment variables for your project and prevent you from pushing .env files into production by accident.
 <img src="./assets/demo-gif.gif" alt="Made with VHS">

    <a href="https://vhs.charm.sh">